keras-team/keras-hub/CONTRIBUTING.md

 recommend using `conda` to set up a base environment, and `pip` to install python packages from PyPI.
 The exact method will depend on your OS.

+**Note**: Be careful not to use mix pre-packaged tensorflow and jax libraries in `conda` with PyPI packages from `pip`.
+We recommend pulling *all* KerasNLP dependencies via `pip` as described below.

 ### Linux (recommended)

-For devloping and unit testing the library, a CPU only environment is often sufficient.
+For developing and unit testing the library, a CPU-only environment is often sufficient.
 For any training or inference with the library, you will quickly want accelerator support.
 The easiest way to get GPU support across all of our backends is to set up a few different python environements and pull in all cuda